-Choosing where to build a new solar module factory is one of the most consequential decisions an entrepreneur can make.
-While factors like logistics and government incentives are significant, a facility’s long-term operational cost and efficiency will ultimately depend on the local labor market.
+Choosing where to build a new solar module factory is a pivotal decision.
+While logistics and government incentives are significant, a facility’s long-term operational cost and efficiency ultimately hinge on one critical factor: the local labor market.

-A common assumption is that selecting the country with the lowest average wage yields the highest profitability.
-This view, however, overlooks crucial variables such as workforce productivity, technical skill levels, and labor availabilityโfactors that determine the true cost per module produced.
+It’s a common assumption that selecting the country with the lowest average wage yields the highest profitability.
+This view, however, overlooks crucial variables such as workforce productivity, technical skill levels, and labor availability—factors that determine the true cost per module produced.

 Understanding the Total Cost of Labor: Beyond the Hourly Wage